andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 For this tutorial we will be using the dcm2bids converter; however, as you become familiarized with BIDS you may find a different converter that suits your fancy.

-Before we dive into the tutorial, we first need to get the data, set up a project folder for this tutorial, and install some software packages.
+Before diving into the tutorial, we first need to get the data, set up a project folder for this tutorial, and install some software packages.

 Create Project folder
 *********************